 A New Trend That Rocks – Fresh Food Delivery from Restaurants

 One overriding food benefit that college students enjoy today over previous generations is restaurant food delivery services, such as MenuRunners.
-Where your grandparents and parents were pretty much limited to cold pizza (made from the wrong ingredients, usually delivered to the wrong address), Abilene college students can now get fresh, hot food from real restaurants such as Chili’s, Dickey’s , Firehouse Subs, Miguelo’s, and a ton more.
+Where your grandparents and parents were pretty much limited to cold pizza (made from the wrong ingredients, usually delivered to the wrong address), Abilene and Amarillo college students can now get fresh, hot food from real restaurants such as Chili’s, Dickey’s , Firehouse Subs, Miguelo’s, and a ton more.

 Needless to say, this is an amazing advancement of civilization as we know it.
 However, as the marketing researchers are fond of saying: “Let’s get back to the data, shall we?”